kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-mc-inference-gateways/README.md

 #### InferencePool

 A new `inference.networking.k8s.io/export` annotation is added to InferencePool (replacement for ServiceExport resource in MCS).
 In the future this may become a field, but we’ll start with an annotation to allow for faster iteration.
 [We’ll avoid using a bool here to align with k8s API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#primitive-types).
-The supported values to start will be `Local` and `ClusterSet`.
+The supported values to start will be `ClusterSet` until any other use-case is accepted.
 In the future, we may allow for some intermediate values such as Regional or domain-prefixed values.

 #### InferencePoolImport